seanpm2001/KhanAcademyData_u-Seanwallawallaofficial/KhanAcademyDailyPictures/2020/December/README.md

 This directory contains my Khan Academy pictures from all of December 2020.

 December 2020 is my 44th onsecutive month on Khan Academy.
 This month, I finalized the the World History Origins unit (Started: October 2nd 2020) which I worked on finishing up to December 5th 2020.
-I intend on starting the electrical engineering unit next, so I can learn the core concepts of electricity, along with intermediate knowledge on the workings of electricity.
+I originally intended on starting the electrical engineering unit next, so I can learn the core concepts of electricity, along with intermediate knowledge on the workings of electricity, but I found that I had already mindlessly completed the unit in the past.
+I can't balance 2 units at once at the moment, so I switched to Biology instead, to learn more about it, and to invoke some 10th grade nostalgia.

 It spans from day 1282 to day 1313.
 2 significant consecutive day milestones were reached this month.
 They include: